What to put in the i401k?

 There are two types of single-fund:

-Target Retirement funds — They are designed to change their mix as you near retirement.
-More bonds, fewer stocks, but you can’t control the mix.
+• Target Retirement funds — They are designed to change their mix as you near retirement.
+As you get older, more bonds, fewer stocks, but you can’t control the mix.

 Three Funds Is All You Need in The Market